Two-step homogeneous geodesics in some homogeneous Finsler manifolds: Naturally reductive Finsler spaces and geodesic vectors

 where $r_{\mathfrak{m}}=\frac{h(X,y_{\mathfrak{m}})}{\sqrt{h(y_{\mathfrak{m}},y_{\mathfrak{m}})}}$.
-Suppose that $f(s)=\phi(s)-s\phi'(s)$, where $\phi$ is the function which is used in the definition of the $(\alpha,\beta)$-metric $F$.
-Elementary calculus with the equation \eqref{alpha-beta condition} show that $f$ is a positive function.
-Now the positivity of the function $\phi$ shows that $\phi ^2(r_{\mathfrak{m}}) -\phi(r_{\mathfrak{m}})\phi '(r_{\mathfrak{m}})r_{\mathfrak{m}}>0$, which completes the proof. \end{proof} The above proposition shows that Theorem 2.3 of \cite{Salimi-Parhizkar} without the condition $\phi''(r_{\mathfrak{m}})\leq 0$ is true.\\ We can express a similar result for invariant $(\alpha,\beta)$-metrics of Douglas type as follows. \begin{prop} Let $(M=G/H,F)$ be a homogeneous Finsler space, where $F$ is an invariant $(\alpha,\beta)$-metric of Douglas type.
-Then there exists an invariant Riemannian metric $h$ on $M$ such that $(M,F)$ and $(M,h)$ have the same geodesic vectors. \end{prop} \begin{proof} By Theorem 1.1 in \cite{Liu-Deng}, any $(\alpha,\beta)$-metric of Douglas type is of Berwald type or it is of Randers type.
-If $F$ is of Berwald type then the Finsler metric $F$ and the Riemannian metric corresponded to $\alpha$ have the same geodesics.
-If $F$ is a Douglas metric of Randers type, then there exist an invariant Riemannian metric $h$ and an invariant vector field $X$ orthogonal to $[\mathfrak{m},\mathfrak{m}]_{\mathfrak{m}}$ such that $F(x,y)=\sqrt{h(y,y)}+h(X,y)$.
-Now, previous proposition completes the proof. \end{proof} \begin{remark} So, in the cases of the above propositions, all results about geodesic vectors in Riemannian case extend to the Finsler case, automatically. \end{remark} Now we study the concept of naturally reductive Finsler space.
-Let start with the definition of naturally reductive Riemannian space. \begin{definition} A homogeneous Riemannian manifold $(M=G/H,h)$ is called naturally reductive if there exists an $Ad(H)$-invariant decomposition $\mathfrak{g}=\mathfrak{h}\oplus\mathfrak{m}$ such that
+Let us introduce the function $f(s)=\phi(s)-s\phi'(s)$, where $\phi$ is the function used in the definition of the $(\alpha,\beta)$-metric $F$.
+Elementary calculus, leveraging the equation \eqref{alpha-beta condition}, confirms that $f$ is a positive function.
+Now, the fact that the function $\phi$ is positive implies that $\phi ^2(r_{\mathfrak{m}}) -\phi(r_{\mathfrak{m}})\phi '(r_{\mathfrak{m}})r_{\mathfrak{m}}>0$, which concludes the proof. \end{proof} The proposition above demonstrates that Theorem 2.3 from \cite{Salimi-Parhizkar} remains valid even without the condition $\phi''(r_{\mathfrak{m}})\leq 0$.
+A similar result can be established for invariant $(\alpha,\beta)$-metrics of Douglas type as follows. \begin{prop} Let $(M=G/H, F)$ be a homogeneous Finsler space, where $F$ is an invariant $(\alpha,\beta)$-metric of Douglas type.
+Then, there exists an invariant Riemannian metric $h$ on $M$ such that $(M, F)$ and $(M,h)$ share the same geodesic vectors. \end{prop} \begin{proof} According to Theorem 1.1 in \cite{Liu-Deng}, any $(\alpha,\beta)$-metric of Douglas type is either of Berwald type or Randers type.
+If $F$ is of Berwald type, then the Finsler metric $F$ and the Riemannian metric corresponding to $\alpha$ have identical geodesics.
+On the other hand, if $F$ is a Douglas metric of Randers type, then there exists an invariant Riemannian metric $h$ and an invariant vector field $X$ orthogonal to $[\mathfrak{m},\mathfrak{m}]_{\mathfrak{m}}$ such that $F(x,y)=\sqrt{h(y,y)}+h(X,y)$.
+Consequently, the previous proposition completes the proof. \end{proof} \begin{remark} Hence, in both cases presented in the above propositions, all the results of geodesic vectors in the Riemannian case extend automatically to the Finsler case. \end{remark} Now, let us proceed to the study of naturally reductive Finsler spaces.
+We begin by defining naturally reductive Riemannian spaces. \begin{definition} A homogeneous Riemannian manifold $(M=G/H,h)$ is called naturally reductive if there exists an $Ad(H)$-invariant decomposition $\mathfrak{g}=\mathfrak{h}\oplus\mathfrak{m}$ such that